Kamilah8/Hng-task-2/README.md

 diagram

 ### Flood Indicator
 Creating a Flood Indicator helps to predict potential flooding events based on precipitation levels and other relevant weather data.
 The formula below can be use to create a flood indicator using Power bi
-               Flood Indicator = IF('Sheet1'[precip] > 1936.2, "Yes", "No")
+               ```Flood Indicator = IF('Sheet1'[precip] > 1936.2, "Yes", "No"). ```

 Where sheet1= name of sheet
 Precip = precipitation
 1936.2mm = Precipitation threshold for lagos this year.